-But winning bragging rights in your Bracket Challenge Group against friends?
-Those odd are more in your favor.
+But winning bragging rights in your Men's Bracket Challenge Group against friends?
+Those odds are more in your favor.
 So, what does it take for that to happen?
-Looking at recent winners in our Bracket Challenge Game, we have some answers for you.
-We went through the five BCG game winners since 2015 to see the picks they made and how they moved to the top of the leaderboard ahead of millions of fans, friends, experts and many others.
+Looking at recent winners in our Men's Bracket Challenge Game, we have some answers for you.
+We went through the seven BCG game winners since 2015 to see the picks they made and how they moved to the top of the leaderboard ahead of millions of fans, friends, experts and many others.

-1. It's important, perhaps necessary, to win at least 50 games
+1. It's important to win around 50 games

 When filling out your BCG bracket, you have to pick winners in 63 games.
-The last five BCG victors picked the correct winner in 54, 50, 54, 51 and 53 games in their respective winning years.
-That's an average of 52.4 correct picks for the entire tournament.
-In other words, BCG winners get about 10 games wrong each year, on average.
+The last seven BCG victors picked the correct winner in 54, 50, 54, 51, 53, 47 and 53 games in their respective winning years.
+That's an average of 51.7 correct picks for the entire tournament.
+In other words, BCG winners get about 11.3 games wrong each year, on average.

-The five winners "lost" a combined 53 games in their brackets.
-Of those, 29 (54.7 percent) came in the first round — not surprising since 32 of the 63 games (50.8 percent) you have to pick are in that first round.
+The seven winners "lost" a combined 79 games in their brackets.
+Of those, 42 (53.16 percent) came in the first round — not surprising since 32 of the 63 games (50.8 percent) you have to pick are in that first round.

-About those 24 remaining losses after the 29 in the first?
-Seventeen of that 24, or 70.8 percent, showed up in the second round.
-In other words, you're going to need to be close to perfect from the Sweet 16 on to win.
+About those remaining losses?
+Twenty-five of those showed up in the second round.
+In other words, you're going to need to be close to perfect from the Sweet 16 on to win, particularly in the later rounds.

 2. It's all about the National Championship Game